muttleyxd/arma3-unix-launcher/README.md

 4) In the DayZ Unix Launcher, go to Parameters.
 Check "Skip intro" and "Skip logos at startup."

 5) Join a modded server in this way.
 First, subscribe to the required mods in the Steam Workshop.
-Second, if possible, ask the server administrator for a simple .html list that you can simply "open" to check the exact required set of mods at once in muttley's launcher.
+Second, if possible, ask the server administrator for an .html list that you can simply "open" to check the exact required set of mods at once in muttley's launcher.
 Third, directly connect to the server via muttley's launcher by entering the IP address, port, and password in Parameters -> Client.
 Fourth, click "Start."